anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 There is plenty of more boilerplate we could add here, but for the sake of keeping this exercise focused and precise we will not cover more than necerssary.

+We have now setup a rather default Clojure Web Development stack.
+You can use this a starting point if you ever wish to take an easy start for Clojure Web Development project of your own

 Next up: [First endpoint](2-first-endpoint.md)